Photo: Green-winged Teal

 North American Wetlands Conservation Act Grants

-The North American Wetlands Conservation Act provides federal funding in the form of matching grants for projects that support long-term wetlands acquisition, restoration, and/or enhancement and that benefit migratory birds in the United States, Canada and Mexico.
+The North American Wetlands Conservation Act provides federal funding from the US Fish and Wildlife Service in the form of matching grants for projects that support long-term wetlands acquisition, restoration, and/or enhancement and that benefit migratory birds in the United States, Canada and Mexico.
 There are two programs: Small Grants and Standard Grants.
 Up to $75,000 is available for proposed projects in the Small Grant program.
 For larger projects, the Standard Grant program is best, with up to $1 million available per project.

 The NAWCA national proposal-review committee relies on Joint Ventures to rank and evaluate proposals for their region (see map of North American JV boundaries), so it is essential that applicants work with the PLJV when developing NAWCA proposals within our boundaries (see map to right).
 We can help prospective grantees with conceptualization of the project, suggesting additional partners, writing and reviewing the proposal, and providing the necessary bird conservation information.

 If you are interested in developing a NAWCA grant proposal, please contact PLJV Conservation Delivery Leader Christopher Rustay at 505-243-0737 well in advance of the application deadline.
 All grant applications must be submitted through www.grants.gov.
 If you have not previously worked with the website, please access it at least three weeks prior to when you'd like to submit in order to receive a username and password.

 The NAWCA Small Grants Program can help fund small-scale wetlands projects anywhere within the PLJV boundaries.
 Principal conservation actions supported by the program are acquisition, enhancement and restoration of wetlands, streams or wetland-associated uplands, as well as long term leases of these habitats.
 Up to $75,000 in matching funds is available per project.
 The application deadline is November 7, 2014.
 In addition to the regular application process, certain portions of the proposal will also need to be submitted under www.grants.gov.